eddie-energy/architecture/arc42/05-building-block-view/05-building-block-view.md

 ## Regional Hurdles

 > While implementing interactions for access to historical validated data, various hurdles stemming from limitations of the Regional Data-sharing Infrastructures are identified.
-These and hurdles are documented [here](./development/development.md) to be shared with the energy community.
+These hurdles are documented [here](./development/development.md) to be shared with the energy community.